 We request that LATF please add to VM-01 a definition for this item.
 Our suggested wording is:

+The term “VM-20 Reserving Category” means one of the following three terms, as applicable: (a) “Term Reserving Category” shall consist of: i.
+Term life insurance policies, whether directly written or assumed;

+ii.
+Term life insurance riders, whether directly written or assumed, that are attached to a base policy of any kind that is valued under VM-20 but are valued separately from such base policy; iii.
+Riders and supplemental benefits, whether directly written or assumed, that are attached to and valued with a term life insurance policy, whether directly written or assumed; and iv.
+Life insurance coverage of any kind that the company has assumed on a YRT basis and would be valued under VM-20 had the company (i.e. reinsurer) written it on a direct basis.

+(b) “ULSG Reserving Category” shall consist of: i.
+ULSG policies directly written, including any policies that are beyond the end of their contractual secondary guarantee period, but excluding any policies in an extended term insurance status or reduced paid-up status; ii.
+Riders and supplemental benefits, whether directly written or assumed, that are attached to and valued with a ULSG policy; and iii.
+ULSG coverage that the company has assumed on other than a YRT basis, and which would be valued under VM-20 had the company written it on a direct basis, including any beyond the end of the contractual secondary guarantee period.

+(c) “All Other VM-20 Reserving Category” shall consist of: i.
+All other life insurance coverage valued under VM-20 that does not belong in (a) or (b) above;

+ii.
+Life insurance policies valued under VM-20 that are in an extended term insurance status or reduced paid-up status, even if they had belonged in (a) or (b) above when originally issued; and iii.
+Riders and supplemental benefits that do not belong in (a) or (b) above but which are attached to life insurance policies that are valued under VM-20.

+Guidance Note: See Section II.
+Riders and Supplemental Benefits for the requirements specifying when a rider or supplemental benefit is to be valued with the base policy or may be valued separately.

 Section 2: Minimum Reserve

-A. All policies subject to these requirements shall be included in one of the product groups defined by Section 2.A.1, Section 2.A.2 and Section 2.A.3 below.
+A. All policies subject to these requirements shall be included in one of the VM-20 Reserving Categories as specified in Section 2.A.1, Section 2.A.2 and Section 2.A.3 below.
 The company may elect to exclude one or more groups of policies from the stochastic reserve calculation and/or the deterministic reserve calculation.
 When excluding a group of policies from a reserve calculation, the company must document that the applicable exclusion test defined in Section 6 is passed for that group of policies.
-The minimum reserve for each product group is defined by Section 2.A.1, Section 2.A.2 and Section 2.A.3, and the total minimum reserve equals the sum of Section 2.A.1, Section 2.A.2 and Section 2.A.3 below, defined as:
+The minimum reserve for each VM-20 Reserving Category is defined by Section 2.A.1, Section 2.A.2 and Section 2.A.3, and the total minimum reserve equals the sum of Section 2.A.1, Section 2.A.2 and Section 2.A.3 below, defined as:

-1. Term Policies — All term policies are to be included in b. unless the company has elected to exclude a group of policies from the stochastic reserve calculation and has applied the stochastic exclusion test defined in Section 6, passed the test and documented the results.
+1. Term Reserving Category — All policies and riders belonging in the Term Reserving Category are to be included in Section 2.A.1.b unless the company has elected to exclude a group of them from the stochastic reserve calculation and has applied the stochastic exclusion test defined in Section 6, passed the test and documented the results.